 Image Source

-Like we mentioned during the start of the article, Italians believe that evil spirits hate noise.
+As we mentioned at the start of the article, Italians believe that evil spirits hate noise.
 Therefore, fireworks are a common sight during the New Year in Italy and are very loud.
-They last for more than hours at some places brightening the entire city with colorful lights.
-In most cities, the public fireworks takes place in the central square.
-Fireworks display with the view of Castel dell’Ovo in Naples, over the Colosseum in Rome and the reflection of fireworks in Arno during new years eve in Florence Italy are considered the best displays in the country, adding to the already lit nightlife in Italy.
-Except that, the Castle of the EStense Family in Ferrara also displays fireworks with its view with beautiful music and hundreds of spectators.
+They last for more than hours in some places, brightening the entire city with colourful lights.
+In most cities, the public fireworks take place in the central square.
+Fireworks display with the view of Castel dell’Ovo in Naples, over the Colosseum in Rome and the reflection of fireworks in Arno during New Years Eve in Florence, Italy, are considered the best displays in the country, adding to the already lit nightlife in Italy.
+The Castle of the EStense Family in Ferrara also displays fireworks with its view with beautiful music and hundreds of spectators.

 Location: Rome, Florence or Naples.